statsite/statsite/INSTALL.md

 You can then run bootstrap.sh to kick off autotools:
 ~~~~
-cd statsite #be sure you are in the statsite directory
+# be sure you are in the statsite directory
+cd statsite
 ./bootstrap.sh
 ~~~~

 afterwards you can configure the build and build it, with the option to directly install afterwards:
 ~~~~
-cd statsite #be sure you are in the statsite directory if you weren't already
+# be sure you are in the statsite directory if you weren't already
+cd statsite
 ./configure
 make
 sudo make install